Textual Essay

 but punctuation is generally light, markedly lighter in the three comedies than in

-changing the word order, or providing alternative versions of the dialogue.
-They occasionally
+F2 texts, changing the word order or modernizing the text, providing alternative versions

-edit the F2 text when erroneous, and provide a few original emendations, which show
+of the dialogue.
+They occasionally edit the F2 text when erroneous, and provide a

-the work of a careful editor—whether the latter is the same person as the scribe is
+few original emendations, which show the work of a careful editor—whether the latter

-a moot point.
-The text of F2 is occasionally abridged with a view to dramatic efficiency.
+is the same person as the scribe is a moot point.
+The text of F2 is occasionally abridged

-Some emendations and corrections concerning religious allusions and bawdy jokes point
+with a view to dramatic efficiency.
+Some emendations and corrections concerning religious

-in the annotations and lists of collations for each play.
+potentially meaningful interventions are flagged in the annotations and lists of collations

 Para9The scribe uses common scribal abbreviations.
 It must be noted that Julius Caesar contains many more abbreviations than the other plays, in particular Latin abbreviations